Gamma-Associates-Ltd/meridian-docs/xy-data.md

 > If true, the series is plotted on the secondary axis

 `values` : [XYDataPoint\[\]](#xy-data-point)
-> The data values for the series
+> Array of XY data points for the series

 ### XY Data Point